mashupbots/socko/socko-docs/docs/guides/dynamic-content.markdown

 ### Pushing Data <a class="blank" id="WebSocketPush">&nbsp;</a>

-After a web socket connection is authorised, it is added to the web server object's `webSocketConnections`.
+After a web socket connection is authorized, it is added to the web server object's `webSocketConnections`.
 Using this, you can push data to one or more web socket clients.

 Each web socket connection has a unique identifier that you must store if you wish to push data to a specific connection.
 The identifier is provided in the `WebSocketHandshake` event as well as to the `onComplete` and `onClose` callback functions.